 Class session and Practicum dates

-Class sessions will take place primarily on Saturdays, followed by a 36 hour practicum described below.
+Class sessions will be followed by a 36 hour practicum described below.

 Class meeting dates and times are: